Marion Martin Award

 Marion Martin spent her life defying stereotypes and breaking down barriers for women.
 Her political career began in 1930, when she was elected to the Maine House of Representatives.
 She was re-elected to a second term, then won two terms in the State Senate, where she was the only woman and only non-lawyer on the Legal Affairs Committee.

 Ms. Martin later became the first female head of a Maine state government agency.
-She served as the secretary of labor and industry from 1947 to 1962, and found a special delight in championing programs that encouraged women in the workplace.
+She served as secretary of labor and industry from 1947 to 1962 and found a special delight in championing programs that encouraged women in the workplace.
 During her tenure and on the strength of her support, legislation involving equal pay for equal work, strong industrial safety, child labor and collective bargaining was passed.

 In 1971, Ms. Martin was the first female awardee of the NSC Distinguished Service to Safety Award.
 NSC is proud to name this award after Ms. Martin.
 We look forward to continuing a recognition program that celebrates the accomplishments – against many odds – of women in the safety field.